-If the Issuer does not generate positive cash flows it will be unable to fulfil its debt obligations
+If the Issuer does not generate positive cash flows it will be unable to fulfil its debt obligations (including under the Notes)

-The ability of the Issuer to pay principal and interest on the Securities and on its other debt depends primarily on the regulatory framework and the regulated tariffs (see the Risk Factor titled "Regulatory framework").
+The ability of the Issuer to pay principal and interest on the Notes and on its other debt depends primarily on the regulatory framework and the regulated tariffs (see the Risk Factor titled "Regulatory framework").

 Changing conditions in the credit markets and the level of the outstanding debt of the Issuer can make the access to financing more expensive than anticipated and could increase the Issuer's financial vulnerability.
 Consequently, the Issuer cannot assure investors that it will have sufficient cash flows to pay the principal, premium, if any, and interest on its debt.
 If the cash flows and capital resources are insufficient to allow the Issuer to make scheduled payments on its debt the Issuer may have to reduce or delay capital expenditures, sell assets, seek additional capital or restructure or refinance its debt.
 There can be no assurance that the terms of its debt will allow these alternative measures or that such measures would satisfy its scheduled debt service obligations.
-If the Issuer cannot make scheduled payments on its debt, it will be in default and, as a result:
+If the Issuer cannot make scheduled payments on its debt (including, without limitation, the Notes), it will be in default and, as a result:

-- its debt holders could declare all outstanding principal and interest to be due and payable; and - its lenders could terminate their commitments and commence foreclosure proceedings against its assets.
+- its debt holders (including the Noteholders) could declare all outstanding principal and interest to be due and payable; and - its lenders could terminate their commitments and commence foreclosure proceedings against its assets.

-For a description of the consequences of a failure to make payments in respect of the Securities, see further the Risk Factor titled "Any non-payment of amounts due under the Securities may result in Holders instituting proceedings for an Issuer Winding-up" below.
+For a description of the consequences of a failure to make scheduled payments in respect of the Notes, see further the Risk Factor titled "The occurrence of an event of default under the Notes will result in greater financial pressure on the Issuer" below.